aiju/comp9pcb/errata.md

 BOM errors
 -----------
 - T2 has wrong footprint.
 AON7534 happens to fit on this footprint by pure chance.
+FDMS7676 fits perfectly.
 - S1 does not fit footprint
 - C194, C195, C196, C197 should be 0603, not 0402